That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 After voicing their agreement, the trio ventured deeper into the grotto innards, fighting more and more waves of common mobs of fiends while walking through the frigid catacombs, their hearts warmed by the constant battles and the bursting energy of their skills.
-It was all a routine activity for them, one where their bodies almost moved automatically and foes fell with ease.
+It was all a routine activity for them, one where their bodies almost moved automatically and their foes fell with ease.

 However, as they were traveling down the halls and taking a sharp turn, Isadore’s boots caught against a rock and she began to fall to the corner between the icy wall and the stone floor.
 It would only be a minor blow for someone as strong as her.
 However, her body did not collide with either surface.
 Instead, she… fell through the world.